catalyst/totara-enrol_auto/README.md

 * Auto enrolment upon activity/activities view

 The plugin also allows you to configure a welcome message to be sent to the user upon enrolment.

+You can now control self-enrolment using capabilities, so that you can allow auto enrolment for a specific group of users within a course category.
+By default the 'enrol/auto:enrolself' capability is given to all users, however you can remove this from the authenticated user role, and just give it to certain roles assigned at the course category level.